mikeolaniyi/Product_Sales/README.md

 # The Business Metrics
-**Since every business goal is selling products that helps customers and in returns increace the business revenue.**
+**Since every business goal is selling products that helps customers and in return increaces the business revenue.**
-**I would recommend the the percentage of Email and Call Approach on total number of customers of the last 6 weeks sales to implement Email + Call as our metric.**
+**I would recommend that the percentage of Email and Call Approach on total number of customers of the last 6 weeks sales to implement Email + Call as our metric.**
 **Based on our last 6 weeks product launched data, 45% sales was from Email approach and 31% from Call approch.**
 **Therefore, if Email + Call method is implemented as our metric, and this number is increasing next 6 weeks, it indicates a very good sign to achieve our goal.**

-# Recommendation
+# Recommendations
 **For the following 6 weeks, I would recommend the company can focus on the following steps:
 - Using key metrics to monitor can provide insights into the likelihood of sales growth.
 - To implement an Email marketing campaign using customer segmentation, automation, and analytics to deliver targeted emails, track engagement metrics, and optimize Email performance.